FarmBot-Docs/farmbot-genesis/v1.3/FarmBot-Genesis-V1.3/tools/toolbays.md

 ---
 title: "Toolbays"
 slug: "toolbays"
-excerpt: "Documentation and assembly instructions for the FarmBot Genesis toolbays"
+description: "Documentation and assembly instructions for the FarmBot Genesis toolbays"
 ---

 * toc